emberjs/guides/source/localizable/tutorial/acceptance-test.md

 test('should list available rentals.', function (assert) {
   visit('/');
   andThen(function () {
-    assert.equal(this.$('.results .listing').length, 3, "should see 3 listings");
+    assert.equal(this.$('.listing').length, 3, "should see 3 listings");
   });
 });
 ```
-The test assumes that we show the list of rentals in an element with class `results`, and that each rental will have an element with class `listing`.
+The test assumes that each rental element will have a class called `listing`.

 The [`visit`](http://emberjs.com/api/classes/Ember.Test.html#method_visit) helper loads the route specified for the given URL.